jrohel/NetMount/README.md

 # NetMount
 -----------
-NetMount allows DOS to mount directories from remote computers as network drives.
-It consists of two programs.
+**NetMount** enables DOS systems to access shared directories from remote machines as if they were local drives.
+It operates over the UDP protocol.
+The DOS client supports any interface for which a DOS Packet Driver class 1 (Ethernet II) exists, including Ethernet network adapters, serial, parallel, and other hardware interfaces.
+NetMount is optimized for low-resource environments, making it suitable for retro computing, embedded platforms, and legacy system integration.

+It consist of two components:

-- **`netmount`**: Driver (TSR program) for DOS, which allows to mount and unmount remote directories as network drives.
+- **`netmount`**: A lightweight TSR (Terminate and Stay Resident) driver for DOS that allows access to remote directories as standard network drives.
-- **`netmount-server`**: Program for Linux (but can be adapted for other operating systems), which shares directories as drives.
+- **`netmount-server`**: A cross-platform server application for POSIX-compliant operating systems (Linux, *BSD, macOS, etc.) and Microsoft Windows, designed to share directories with DOS clients over the network.

 -----
-## `netmount`
+## `netmount` (DOS Client)
-- DOS client (driver)
-- Allows to mount and unmount remote directories from multiple servers without rebooting.
+- A TSR driver for DOS that allows mounting shared directories from one or more remote machines as local drives.
+- It should work with MS-DOS 5.0 and newer and with sufficiently compatible systems such as FreeDOS.
-- Has minimal dependencies, only needs DOS Packet Driver.
+- Has minimal dependencies — only a DOS Packet Driver class 1 (Ethernet II) is required.
 - Implements Ethernet Type II frame, ARP, IPv4, UDP and its own NetMount protocol.
-- It works over Ethernet, but if using the appropriate packet driver, it also works over other devices.
-For example, over a serial port using SLIP.
-- It should work with MS-DOS 5.0 and newer and with sufficiently compatible systems such as FreeDOS.
+- Supports any network interface for which a DOS Packet Driver class 1 (Ethernet II) is available.
+This includes Ethernet adapters, as well as serial, parallel, and other interfaces supported through appropriate drivers.
+- Does not require a system reboot when mounting additional or unmounting drives.
-- Written in C99 and assembler for Open Watcom v2 compiler.
+- Written in C99 and assembler for the Open Watcom v2 compiler.

 ### Usage:
 ```